 "Completing the Master of Public Health (MPH) practicum at my current place of employment…provided new opportunities to work on a different topic....on a different team...and in a different unit.
 Overall, I was able to apply the knowledge and skills learned in my MPH coursework...Being able to successfully complete a project addressing such a complex public health issue, that for the most part was new to me, has given me confidence in my abilities.
 This confidence will be applied to new projects as I continue my nursing career with public health and take on more challenging leadership roles."

 - Susan Brown-Charbonneau, Master of Public Health, 2020

-"I have had a great experience with the MPH program at Lakehead University.
-It has allowed me the flexibility of studying from home and while travelling.
-I appreciate how the professors and instructors truly care about their work and student progress.
+"I had a great experience with the MPH program at Lakehead University.
+It allowed me the flexibility of studying from home and while travelling.
+I appreciated how the professors and instructors truly care about their work and student progress.
 My most memorable experience of the program was engaging with peers and faculty through online communications and presentations.

 - Jennifer Churchill, Master of Public Health, 2018

 "The public health program at Lakehead University stood out to me for its unique course framework of having the flexibility to further my education online and the opportunity to work full-time.
 The program afforded me with many opportunities to connect with students through collaborative group work and the chance to meet other working professionals in this field.

 I completed my practicum experience at Toronto Public Health working in the Chronic Disease and Injury Prevention Department.
 My role involved creating a Twitter account for the Diabetes Team and completing a literature review on type 2 diabetes prevention methods to help evaluate and inform the current diabetes programs offered through Toronto Public Health.
 I was fortunate enough to meet many caring and passionate people in different areas of expertise, which shaped my interest and opened my eyes to new ideas, roles, and work being done in the community that I was not even aware of.